mercyverkijika/data-analysis-portfolios/Commercial-Performance-and-GMV-Leakage-Analysis /docs/01_analysis_report.md

 **Finding:** Repeat customers represent a very small share of the customer base but generate a measurably larger share of platform GMV, confirming that retention investment has better unit economics than equivalent acquisition spend.

-**Evidence:** Repeat customers account for 2.9% of customers with delivered orders but generate 4.7% of platform GMV — a 1.6x CLV ratio achieved with zero retention infrastructure in place.
+**Evidence:** Repeat customers account for 2.9% of customers with delivered orders but generate 4.7% of platform GMV, a 1.6x CLV ratio achieved with zero retention infrastructure in place.
 The ratio of GMV contribution to customer share demonstrates that returning customers place higher-value orders, purchase more frequently, and compound commercial output in ways that single-purchase customers structurally cannot.

 **Business Impact:** At this CLV ratio, every percentage point improvement in retention delivers a greater than proportional lift in GMV.
 The platform does not need to double its customer base to materially improve revenue.
 It needs to convert a fraction of the 90,557 one-time customers into returning buyers.
 The commercial return on retention investment is demonstrably higher than the return on equivalent acquisition spend at current performance levels.